-4. Sunday sales dilemma: No legitimate reason to support alcohol ban (editorial).
-Independent-Mail, Sept 16, 2007

 5. Arguments are often religious or personal.
 For example, an alderman said alcohol shouldn’t be sold when “people should be in church.”
 (Extension of Sunday alcohol sales causes confusion.
-Arkansas News Bureau, April 20, 2009)
+AR News Bur, April 20, 2009)

-6. RWJ Foundation.
+6. RWJ Found.
 Grant Results.
 Car Crashes, Fatalities Rise Sharply With New Mexico Sunday Package Liquor Sales.
-Princeton, NJ: The Foundation, 2007.
+Princeton, NJ: The Found, 2007.

 7. McMillan, G. and Lapham, S. Effectiveness of bans and laws in reducing traffic deaths.
 Am J Pub Health, 2006, 96(11), 1944-1948.
 RWJ Foundation, ibid.

 8. Nat Highway Traff Safety Adm (NHTSA).

 10. Join Together.
 Sunday Alcohol-Related Crashes Rise with “Blue Law” Repeal.
 Oct, 2006.
 RWJ Foundation, op cit.

 11. Perdue, S. The tragic cost of Sunday alcohol sales.
 Banner-Herald.
 March 28, 2008.

 12. Maloney, M. and Rudbeck, J. The outcome from legalizing Sunday packaged alcohol sales on traffic accidents in New Mexico.
 Accid Anal Prev, 2009, 41(5), 1094-1098.

 13. More specifically, the Ontario Liquor Control Board (OLCB) is the world’s largest alcoholic beverage retailer.
-Alcohol Policy Network.
+Alco Pol Net.
 2008.

 14. Carpenter, C. and Eisenberg, D. Effects of Sunday sales restrictions on overall and day-specific alcohol consumption.
 J Stud Alco Drugs, 2009, 70, 126-133.

-#### this time